-Theotokos and honor to Mary
+Theotokos and the honor given to Mary

 Mary is honored as Theotokos, the Mother of God in relation to the incarnation of the Word.